za/tango_with_django_book/chapters/ajax.rst

 This piece of JQuery/Javascript will add an event handler to the element with id ``#likes``, i.e. the button.
 When clicked, it will extract the category id from the button element, and then make an AJAX GET request which will make a call to ``/rango/like_category/`` encoding the ``category id`` in the request.
 If the request is successful, then the HTML element with id like_count (i.e. the <strong> ) is updated with the data returned by the request, and the HTML element with id likes (i.e. the <button>) is hidden.

 There is a lot going on here and getting the mechanics right when constructing pages with AJAX can be a bit tricky.
 Essentially here, when the button is clicked an AJAX request is made, given our url mapping, this invokes the ``like_category`` view which updates the category and returns a new number of likes.
-When the AJAX request receives the response it updates part of the page i.e. the text and the button.
+When the AJAX request receives the response it updates parts of the page, i.e. the text and the button.

 Adding Inline Category Suggestions
 ----------------------------------